 We then got to ride the Haunted Mansion with some of the effects explained.
-Next was lunch at the Tomorrowland Terrace.
-We crossed back into Fantasyland and through a door and down a couple flights of steps into the utilidoors, the series of tunnels that run beneath the park.
+Next was lunch at the Tomorrowland Terrace and we received our exclusive Keys to the Kingdom pin.
+Afterwards, we crossed back into Fantasyland and through a door and down a couple flights of steps into the utilidoors, the series of tunnels that run beneath the park.

 We walked underneath the castle and came out behind the scenes near the foot of Main Street.
 The tour finished at 2:30 and we headed out.
 It was well worth the time and money.

 We relaxed and cooled off in the pool back at Pop.
 We tried the Rotisserie Chicken and Sesame Chicken for dinner and were again pleased with the meal.
 I finished it off with the famous tie-dyed cheesecake.

 Rich Sr, Rich Jr, Marianne and I went to experience the Animal Kingdom at night.
 I left first.
 On the bus people sang to the Brady Bunch theme when it came on, the bus driver then got into it by singing phases and you had to guess the movie.
 Good fun.